 The United States Postal Service has announced a proposal to relocate retail post office operations currently residing at the historic Richmond Main Post Office, located at 1025 Nevin Avenue, to the McVittie DDU facility at 2100 Chanslor Avenue.
-A relocation of services will undoubtedly result in the closure and sale of this beautiful Art Deco building.
+USPS also intends to sell this historic and culturally significant Art Deco building.

 The Richmond Main Post Office is essential to ensuring the economic health and historic legacy of Downtown, both as an institution and for the vital services that it provides to the public.